top of page

 Microfluidic devices are increasingly used in diagnostics, life science research, and point-of-care applications.
 As concepts move closer to real-world deployment, engineers face a key decision: which material allows a smooth transition from prototype to scalable production?

 For decades, glass and silicon were the standard substrates thanks to their optical and structural properties.
-However, they present manufacturing limitations that slow down development and increase cost.
+However, they present manufacturing limitations that slow down development, reduce design flexibility, and increase cost.

-Modern thermoplastics, especially COC/COP, PS and PMMA, offer a practical alternative.
-They provide high optical clarity, biocompatibility, and compatibility with mass-production processes such as injection molding.
-This makes them a strong option for teams aiming to scale efficiently.
+Modern thermoplastics, especially COC/COP, PS, and PMMA, offer a practical alternative.
+They combine high optical clarity, biocompatibility, and compatibility with mass-production processes such as micro injection molding.
+This makes them a strong option for teams aiming to scale efficiently while maintaining device performance.

 Key Advantages of Thermoplastics for Microfluidic Chips

-Thermoplastics provide several advantages for microfluidic chip fabrication:
+Thermoplastics offer several key advantages for lab-on-a-chip fabrication and microfluidic device manufacturing:

 • Scalable manufacturing through injection molding